OpenPrograms/OpenPrograms.ru/libthread/README.md

 * Zer0Galaxy

 ## Description
+**Important:** OpenOS 1.6.4 and above includes its own threading library.
+Please use it instead.

 ### API
 * `thread.init()` — **MUST BE CALLED** first before calling other functions of the library.
-* `thread.create(f: function, ...)` — convert a function to a thread that starts immediately.
+* `thread.create(f: function, ...)` — convert a function to a thread that starts
+  immediately.
 You can provide the arguments that will be passed to the function.
 * `thread.kill(thread: thread)` — kills a thread.
 * `thread.killAll()` — kills all threads but the main one.
-* `thread.waitForAll()` — waits until the end of all child threads.
-All child threads are killed when the main one dies, so you should call this function in the end of your progarm to give the child threads a chance to end correctly.
+* `thread.waitForAll()` — waits until all child threads end.
+All child threads are killed if the main one dies, so you should call this function at the end of your progarm to give the child threads a chance to end correctly.

 ### Example
 ```lua